socadk/design-practice-repository/artifact-templates/DPR-ContextDiagram.md

 ### Hints and Pitfalls to Avoid (Common Pitfalls)
 <!--See ART, don’t overdo etc.-->

-* Organize the diagram for readability; for instance, place interface consumers at the top and interface providers at the bottom.
-Order consumers and providers by their type (human user, external system) and/or importance and/or time of activity.
-Label all arrows, and explain their meaning in a legend (runtime API call or compile-time dependency?).
+* Organize the diagram for readability; for instance, place and order consumers and providers by their type (human user, external system) and/or importance and/or time of activity.
+Label all arrows, and explain their meaning in a legend (for example, runtime API call or compile-time dependency?). <!-- already said: place interface consumers at the top and interface providers at the bottom. -->
 * Do not confuse black box and white box and views.
 Here, no internals should be shown.
 * Do not stop at the outside view, but zoom in (with a container diagram).
 * Do not forget to update this diagram as a design evolves; when a new API is consumed, this has to be shown as an outbound external interface in any context diagrams drawn earlier.